commitech/emaildocs/docs/mail.md

 Click Next after you fill those information, and on the top bar, choose IMAP (instead of POP).
 Fill the incoming mail server and outgoing mail server host name.
 Host name is `secure21.webhosting.hub`, username is `[your username]@nussucommit.com`, password is `[your password]`.
 Click Next, and you should be done.

-# Office 365 Mail settings
+## Office 365 Mail settings

 Go to Settings(Gear Symbol) -> Options -> Mail -> Accounts -> Connected Accounts.

 Press the (+) symbol and add your @nussucommit.com email and password.
-Wait for you email to load, it takes a while.
+Wait for it to load your email, it might takes a while.

 After the connection is establised and the status is ok, that means you have successfully connect your office 365 account with your @nussucommit.com.